52HSHICVQNDBPBN5LLDZADPKGI

 Eric Delgado and Matthew Williams, co-founder and chief investment officer of GCI Holdings; and Miguel Román, part of the Solaner Puerto Rico management team.

-Solaner Puerto Rico One will begin construction of a solar park in San Germán in the first quarter of 2026, supported by Sygnus Capital Puerto Rico, reported Eric Delgado, business development manager of the alternative financing firm.
+The company Solaner Puerto Rico One will begin construction of a solar park in San Germán during the first quarter of 2026, supported by Sygnus Capital Puerto Rico, according to Eric Delgado, business development manager at the alternative financing firm.

 PR-Deal-1